UniPd-Martes/Optimization-uncertainty-Multi-Energy-System-Renewable-Energy-Community-/README.md

     - "address" is the city chosen in the section "AVERAGE SEASONAL DAYS AND STOCHASTIC SCENARIOS" (see the sections afterwards)
   - line 1053: to save results in PATH = "C:/.../Results/"+address
   - line 1070: to export results without uncertainty to PATH_export_det = "C:/.../Results/"+address+"/Deterministic_solution_"+address+".xlsx"
-  - line 1105: to export results with uncertainty to PATH_export_sto = "C:/.../Results/"+address+"/Stochastic_solutions_"+address+".xlsx"
+  - line 1107: to export results with uncertainty to PATH_export_sto = "C:/.../Results/"+address+"/Stochastic_solutions_"+address+".xlsx"
-  - line 1133: to save plots with uncertainty in PATH_plots_sto = "C:/.../Results/"+address+"/Plots/Stochastic_scenarios"
+  - line 1138: to save plots with uncertainty in PATH_plots_sto = "C:/.../Results/"+address+"/Plots/Stochastic_scenarios"
-  - line 1259: to save plots without uncertainty in PATH_plots_det = "C:/.../Results/"+address+"/Plots/Average_seasonal_days"
+  - line 1264: to save plots without uncertainty in PATH_plots_det = "C:/.../Results/"+address+"/Plots/Average_seasonal_days"

 ### In running the script "Model_ML2", the user can choose:
   - a city (Belluno, Padova, Palermo) as location for the weather parameters (solar irradiance and ambient temperature)
   - a year (from 2005 to 2014) and a number of typical days (from 2 to 7) for each season to obtain plots

-### The script "Model_ML2" is divided in sections that can be run independently
+### The script "Model_ML2" is divided into sections that can be run independently
   - "MODEL": general comments on the models
   - "PYTHON PACKAGES": import Python packages
   - "TECHNO-ECONOMIC PARAMETERS": import techno-economic parameters of the conversion and storage units, price of natural gas and financial parameters